Awesome Tips for Affiliate Marketing on Pinterest Without a BLOG

 The course includes the following:

-1- Explaination of Affiliate marketing and its use on Pinterest
+1- Explanation of Affiliate marketing and its use on Pinterest

 2-How to optimise your pins- creating and adding links and how to set up your boards to optimise your marketing